-- A. Upon approval of the Department Head, employees may participate in various County sponsored training programs.
+- A. Upon approval of the department head, employees may participate in various County sponsored training programs.
 The County and OCEA will inform employees of these training programs. - B. During the term of this Memorandum of Understanding, OCEA may request specific training or development opportunities for various employees in this Unit.
-The County agrees to discuss such requests with OCEA and consider implementation.
+The County agrees to discuss such requests with OCEA and consider implementation. - C. The department will request the Sheriff-Coroner Department to schedule classes in Weaponless Defense Training.
+Such training will be made available to all employees with first priority to employees in field assignments.